Dooober/dragon-fly/README.txt.txt

 Classes included in the game:

-GameStart - start menu for the game, once play is pressed the game starts Hero - the dragonfly hero
+GameStart - start menu for the game, once play is pressed the game starts GameOver - script that runs when the game ends due to player death GameState - state machine for the game itself, controlls normal gameplay vs boss encounters Hero - the dragonfly hero
-PowerUp - a base class for powerups
+PowerUp - powerup object on screen
-Score - the score ViewObject
+PowerUpString - ViewObject that shows the time left of the powerup Score - the score ViewObject
+Boss - a boss using a finite state machine
-Enemy - a base class for enemy types
+Projectile - a projectile that the boss shoots at the player Enemy - a base class for enemy types
- - Flower - a tall enemy that "stays still"
+Flower - a tall enemy that "stays still"
- - Bug - a smaller enemy that moves up and down
+Bug - a smaller enemy that moves up and down EventBossKill - Event triggered when the boss is killed EventClear - Event triggered when needing to clear all enemies off the screen EventPowerUpEnd - Event triggered when the powerup timer completes